MurzNN/placeholderify/README.md

 # Placeholderify CSS library

-A pure CSS library that automatically transforms real HTML elements into placeholders to simplify loading states, without requiring any JavaScript and efforts from your side.
+A pure CSS library that automatically transforms real HTML elements into placeholders to simplify loading states, without requiring any JavaScript or efforts from your side.

 The classic approach requires designing separate HTML code for placeholders when